 And it all falls apart from there.

-Your writing challenge – journal Romeo’s feelings right now.
+Your writing challenge – journal from Romeo’s perspective right now.
 In particular, be sure to include:

 what he cherishes most and fears losing